AzCEE/azcee.github.io/_posts/2019-02-08-Rendering.md

 You can easily submit a few frames to estimate total cost and time.
 You even can use your own software and licenses, or rent it on a per-core per-minute rate (for 3DMax and V-Ray for example).
 You can use two types of VM:

 **Dedicated**.
 This VMs will be available to you 100% time you need it **Low Priority**.
 This VMs are not guaranteed.
-Based on plans and demand, they can disapear/reapear at any time.
-And they will cost you 2.5 times cheaper than **Dedicated**.
+It is a surplus power, based on plans and demand, they can disapear/reapear at any time.
+And this VMs will cost you 2.5 times cheaper than **Dedicated**.
 When you need huge ammount of parallel vCPU, it is a perfect resource

 And, of course, you don't have to pay to 3rd party provider doing this job.
 So, let's rock!